robinsedlaczek/ForceFeedbackProgramming/CONFIG.md

-# Confiuring the VS Extension
+# Configuring the VS Extension

 The Visual Studio extension for Force Feedback Programming provides visual plus tactile feedback on the evolvability of your code while typing.